 All the settings of Efento loggers described in this chapter can be also done remotely, from the server.
-In order to get the information on how to configure the device remotely, please refer to "Efento Cloud User Manual" or to "Efento NB-IoT Loggers Integration Manual".
+In order to get the information on how to configure the device remotely, please refer to "Efento Cloud User Manual" or integration documentation.